Marimekko/Iittala KIVI Used And Unused Votives

 General knowledge of Kivi votives

-I have marked every Kivi with my own numbers to identify them from each other.
-General measurements for Kivi votives in order normal/large:
+I have marked every Kivi with my own number to identify them from each other.
+General measurements for Kivi votives normal/large:

 Height 60 / 80 mm

 Diameter 65 / 85 mm

 Weight 280-330 / 580 g (weight varies depending on the bottom thickness).

 After next long list more knowledge to read.

 Some History And More Knowledge

 So first Kivi votives were published in 1988.
 They were made by traditional Finnish Iittala glass works cooperating with Marimekko concern.